ericchu94/chat/documentation/BRD.md

  * The group chat creator can remove participants from a group at any time
    * The removed particiant will see a message stating they have been removed
     * All other participants will see indication saying "X has been removed from the group chat."

+### Module 6 - Features and Upgrades
+* Add "Forgot Password" button onto login page that will send a password reset link to an inputted email
+    * If inputted email is not registered, a message will tell them so
+    * If reset email was successfully sent, a message will tell them so